Action for Afghanistan

 After almost two decades of intervention and promises to the people of Afghanistan, promises of protection for persecuted groups, women, democratic freedoms and rule of law, Prime Minister Scott Morrison has a moral obligation to act in response to the humanitarian crisis in Afghanistan.

-We strongly urge Prime Minister Scott Morrison to help at-risk groups and to ease the suffering of people from Afghanistan by:
+We strongly urge Prime Minister Anthony Albanese to help at-risk groups and to ease the suffering of people from Afghanistan by:

 1. Committing to an additional humanitarian intake of at least 20,000 prioritising the most vulnerable persecuted people of Afghanistan, identified above, similar to Canada’s announcement on 14 August 2021 accepting 20,000 refugees from Afghanistan and similar to Australia’s response to the Syrian conflict in 2015 in accepting 12,000 vulnerable Syrian refugees.